There are a number of environmental regulations that apply to business composting activities.

 - transport compost made from waste, unless the compost is classed as no longer being waste under the Quality Protocol

-If you only transport waste produced by your own business for composting, you don't need to register as a waste carrier - see waste carriers, brokers and dealers.
+If you only transport waste produced by your own business for composting, you don't need to register as a waste carrier.

 Quality standards for compost